If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 So take time out to double check that your deposit will be returned on the day you move out, and via what means.

-In a country where you probably don't speak the language very well, and authority and rules are rarely flexible, it makes a lot of sense to fully understand your tenancy agreement and the terms around the deposit.
+In a country where you probably don't speak the language very well, and rules are rarely flexible, it makes a lot of sense to fully understand your tenancy agreement and the terms around the deposit.